LaurenceRawlings/laravel-installer-docker/README.md

 ### New

-The new command works the same as the Laravel installer with the addition of the `--with=` option for adding Laravel Sail services.
+The new command works the same as the Laravel installer with the addition of the `--with=` option for adding Laravel Sail services (comma separated).

-Basic:
+Basic example:

 ```bash
 docker run --rm \